leszko/continuous-delivery-with-docker-and-jenkins/README.md

-# continuous-delivery-with-docker-and-jenkins
+# Continuous Delivery with Docker and Jenkins

-Code Samples and Exercises to the Book "Continuous Delivery with Docker and Jenkins"
+This repository contains Code Samples and Exercise solutions for the book "Continuous Delivery with Docker and Jenkins".